manifest-network/yaci/README.md

-# cosmos-dump
+# yaci

-`cosmos-dump` is a command-line tool that connects to a gRPC server and extracts blockchain data.
+`yaci` is a command-line tool that connects to a gRPC server and extracts blockchain data.

 Tested with Cosmos SDK v0.50.x.